Favourites To Win The 2019 US Open

 Regarded as the toughest of the four golfing Majors, in recent years the US Open has proved to be an arduous test.
 Giving us breakthrough winners and big-name champions, the US Open has tended to favour the younger more athletic players who power their way around some of the most challenging set-ups in the game.

-You can find all the latest golf betting odds for the US Open at Bet UK’s online sportsbook, and read on to learn more about some of the players most tipped to win.
+You can find all the latest golf betting odds for the US Open at Bet UK’s online betting, and read on to learn more about some of the players most tipped to win.
 Robert Cobley has also offered his US Open betting tips ahead of this year’s event.

 Brooks Koepka To Win The US Open Looks An Irresistible Pick, But Does He Come With A Warning?